ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04x-red-black-tree.md

         def put(key, value):
             // Add a key-value pair, or update the value associated with an existing key.
             // This is the same as BSTMap.put, except that it rebalances the node afterwards,
-            // and colors the root node black. root = putHelper(root, key, value)
+            // and colours the root node black. root = putHelper(root, key, value)
             root.isRed = false